RaphaelS1/thesis_supplementary/README.md

 | c6_tools | Chapter 6: Software Packages |
 | c7_bench | Chapter 7: A Benchmark Experiment of Survival Models |

+The `results` folder contains results from the two experiments from Chapter 7.

 ## Images